 - If you have any COVID symptoms or have been recently exposed to anyone diagnosed with COVID, please take care of yourself and others by staying home and participating online.

-- When you enter the building, we’ll have hospitality volunteers taking temperatures and escorting you to your socially distanced seats.
+- When you enter the building, we’ll have hospitality volunteers taking temperatures.
+Inside, you’ll find socially distanced seats.
 (The plan is to have households sit together, but distanced from others.
-The worship space will be filled starting farthest from the doors and dismissed with those closest to the doors first.)

 - You can leave your offering in an offering box near the door of the worship space.